kermitt2/pdfalto/Readme.md

 > make

 The executable `pdfalto` is generated in the root directory.
-Additionally, this will create a static library for xpdf-4.00 at the following path `xpdf-4.00/build/xpdf/lib/libxpdf.a` and all the libraries and their respective subdirectory.
+Additionally, this will create a static library for xpdf at the following path `xpdf/build/xpdf/lib/libxpdf.a` and all the libraries and their respective subdirectory.

 # Future work